Before beginning a new project, selecting the right development methodology is crucial.

 In the project management space, two of the most popular methodologies are Agile and Waterfall.
 A key aspect of software development is understanding which methodology best supports your team in delivering the best results.

-Both methodologies have the same stages, and both have their pros and cons.
+Both software development models have the same stages, and both have their pros and cons.
 So, how do you know which one to choose?

 Considered by many as a traditional project management approach, the waterfall methodology is a linear and sequential design process.
 This means, when a step in the development stage is complete, the developers move on the next step.